 - A 10-foot-long, 40-foot-wide, 11-foot deep forebay;

-- 3/8 inch thick steel bar trashracks with 1-inch openings;
+- 3/8 inch thick steel bar trashracks with 1-inch spacing; and

-- A concrete and brick powerhouse containing two vertical fixed-propeller turbine-generators with power output capacities of 0.8 MW and 0.45 MW and a combined hydraulic capacity of 1,165 cfs;
+- A concrete and brick powerhouse containing two vertical fixed-propeller turbine-generators with a combined capacity of 1.25 MW.

-The Minetto dam was originally built in 1915 and is a 500-foot-long, 22.5-foot-high concrete gravity dam.
-It has a spillway crest at 307 feet, topped with 10-inch (0.8 foot) flashboards.
-The Minetto impoundment has a surface area of 350 acres at its normal pool elevation of 307.8 feet.
-The headwaters of the downstream High Dam Project back up to the base of the Minetto dam completely inundating the bypass reach.
+- Minetto: The dam was originally built in 1915 and is a 500-foot-long, 22.5-foot-high concrete gravity dam.
+It has a spillway topped with 10-inch flashboards.
+The impoundment has a surface area of 350 acres.
+The headwaters of the downstream High Dam Project (FERC No. 10551) back up to the base of the Minetto dam completely inundating the bypass reach.
+Other project works include:

 - A 40 foot-high, 190 foot-long, 40-foot-wide concrete intake structure equipped with nine steel gates;